Book Summary: The Unicorn Project by Gene Kim | The Big Ideas and Best Quotes

 Most organisations and implicitly designed to maintain the status quo and existing power balances

 Focus on finding where the constraint is (TOC) As you improve the system the constraint will move from DEV > QA> OPS > Product > Business – The ideal scenario for most tech companies is where tech no longer becomes the bottleneck.
-Find the bottlenecks.
+Find bottlenecks.

 A good ratio of UX developers is 1:6 regular developers.
 UX is a specialist skill.
 Most companies have 1:70 ratio

-Change Management ethos in the book:
+Change Management ethos in The Unicorn Project book:

-Build coalition (Rebel Alliance)
+Build a coalition (Rebel Alliance)

 Find Quick Wins